vuejs/vue-router/docs/guide/advanced/navigation-failures.md

 > New in 3.4.0

-When using `router-link`, Vue Router internally calls `router.push` to trigger a navigation.
-Depending on the current location and existing [Navigation Guards](./navigation-guards.md), this navigation might end up in a new page being shown, but there are a couple of situations where we will stay on the same page:
+When using `router-link`, Vue Router calls `router.push` to trigger a navigation.
+While the expected behavior for most links is to navigate a user to a new page, there are a few situations where users will remain on the same page:

 - We are already on the page we are trying to go to
-- A navigation guard aborts the navigation by calling `next(false)`
+- A [navigation guard](./navigation-guards.md) aborts the navigation by calling `next(false)`
-- A navigation guard throws an error or calls `next(new Error())`
+- A [navigation guard](./navigation-guards.md) throws an error or calls `next(new Error())`

 When using a regular `router-link`, **none of these failures will log an error**.
 However, if you are using `router.push` or `router.replace`, you might come across an _"Uncaught (in promise) Error"_ message followed by a more specific message in your console.
 Let's understand how to differentiate _Navigation Failures_.

 ::: tip Background story
- _Navigation Failures_ were exposed on version 3.2.0 but existed for a long time before: through the two optional callbacks of `router.push`, `onComplete` and `onAbort` that can be passed to `router.push`.
+ In v3.2.0, _Navigation Failures_ were exposed through the two optional callbacks of `router.push`: `onComplete` and `onAbort`.
 Since version 3.1.0, `router.push` and `router.replace` return a _Promise_ if no `onComplete`/`onAbort` callback is provided.
 This _Promise_ resolves instead of invoking `onComplete` and rejects instead of invoking `onAbort`.
  :::

 ## Detecting Navigation Failures